 Gernander, 44, spent the first three seasons of his pro career in the Winnipeg Jets organization, which drafted him out of high school in 1987 (fifth round, 96th overall).
 He went to the Calder Cup Finals with the Moncton Hawks in 1993-94.
 Prior to turning pro, Gernander played four seasons at the University of Minnesota.

-Gernander and his wife, Kerby, reside in New Britain with daughters McKenna and Miranda and son Micah.
+Gernander and his wife, Kerby, have three children, daughters McKenna and Miranda and son Micah.

 Pat Boller is in his seventh season of service on the Wolf Pack staff, and added assistant general manager duties to his title prior to the 2012-13 season.

-In addition to working the Wolf Pack bench with Head Coach Ken Gernander and fellow assistant Jeff Beukeboom, Boller acts as the Whale’s video analyst, while also assisting General Manager Jim Schoenfeld with all the team’s administrative duties.
+In addition to working the Wolf Pack bench with Head Coach Ken Gernander and fellow assistant Jeff Beukeboom, Boller acts as the Wolf Pack's video analyst, while also assisting General Manager Jim Schoenfeld with all the team’s administrative duties.

 The 40-year-old Boller joined the Wolf Pack after serving nine years in the Rangers organization as a Coaches Assistant and Director of Operations, Madison Square Garden Training Center.
 In this capacity, he worked closely with Video Analyst Jerry Dineen to prepare video, as well as assisting with pre-scouting and tracking statistics.
 Additionally, Boller helped coordinate team travel and scheduling.